Foreign businesses can open branches in Poland under the provisions of the Freedom of Business Act.

 Foreign companies must trade under their original name alongside their legal form translated into Polish and the Polish term "oddział w Polsce" (branch in Poland).
-Such businesses must also keep separate accounts in Polish.
+Such businesses must also keep separate branch accounts in Polish.

 Many requirements and procedures for opening a company branch are the same as for starting up a business.

-Points of single contact in Poland
+Individual Contact Points (ICP) in Poland

 An Individual Contact Point (ICP) provides information concerning the following issues: